apnex/alpine/README.md

 #### Backstory Stuff
 There's quite a bit going on under the hood for this to work - here is a rough sequence:
-- VM boots from ISO
+- VM powers on with ISO mounted
 - iPXE bootloader executes embedded script
 -- fetches netboot/initramfs from public http repo
 -- fetches netboot/kernel from public http repo
 -- sets kernel options and boots
 - Alpine kernel begins boot sequence
 -- sets temp local networking, hostname, and package repo
--- fetches modloop overlay from public http repo
+-- fetches `MODLOOP` overlay from public http repo
--- fetches apkovl file from nominated public http repo
+-- fetches `APKOVL` file from nominated public http repo
 - initial netboot succeeds
-- execute install.sh from apkovl file
+- execute `install.sh` from apkovl file
 -- read kernel params
 -- configure permanent static networking/dns/hostname
--- set default root password to `root:google1!`
+-- set default root password
 -- setup package repo and install os to disk
--- if BOOTSCRIPT kernel param defined, download ready for next boot
+-- if `BOOTSCRIPT` kernel param defined, download ready for next boot
 -- reboot from local installation
-- if BOOTSCRIPT present, execute post restart
+- if `BOOTSCRIPT` present, execute post restart

 PHEW - luckily all of the above occurs in a relatively quick 2 minutes - minus any additional scripts.